-- Emergency phone numbers (such as the numbers for the clean- up contractor and for local authorities who respond to fires or chemical spill emergencies) should be posted next to the telephone in the hazardous waste storage area.
-[See the Appendix for sample "Emergency Procedures" to post.] - Factories that treat wastes on site by incineration should do all of the following: - equip the incinerator with air pollution control equipment; - obtain all necessary permits from federal, state, provincial, and/or local authorities; - IA Incompatible wastes stored in a common area must have separate secondary containment structures to prevent mixing of incompatible waste streams. - comply with all permit conditions associated with the incineration unit; and - dispose of incineration wastes at a permitted, secure hazardous waste landfill.

-- The factory should establish a procedure for managing empty hazardous material containers to prevent them from being misused for personal purposes.
-The procedure shall address the following requirements: - Empty all chemical containers as much as possible. - If feasible, return empty containers to the original suppliers for recycling or re-use. - If it is not feasible to return empty containers to the original supplier, use the following best management practices: - Triple-rinse containers that formerly held substances that that may be disposed of to the sewer or to the on- site treatment plant (such as waterbased detergents).
-Once containers are clean and dry, they may be recycled as nonhazardous solid waste. - Make sure that chemical solvent or flammable material containers (that cannot be triple-rinsed because of sewer and/or on-site treatment plant restrictions) are drained completely dry.
-Factory personnel should poke holes in the plastic containers so they may never be re-used. - Containers with residual chemicals shall be disposed of as hazardous waste.
+- followed if there is a spill or other event that releases hazardous waste from its container.
+[See Appendix for a sample "Hazardous Waste Emergency Plan."] - Emergency phone numbers (such as the numbers for the clean- up contractor and for local authorities who respond to fires or chemical spill emergencies) should be posted next to the telephone in the hazardous waste storage area.
+[See the Appendix for sample "Emergency Procedures" to post.] - Factories that treat wastes on site by incineration should do all of the following: - equip the incinerator with air pollution control equipment; - obtain all necessary permits from federal, state, provincial, and/or local authorities; - comply with all permit conditions associated with the incineration unit; and - dispose of incineration wastes at a permitted, secure hazardous waste landfill. - The factory should establish a procedure for managing empty hazardous material containers to prevent them from being misused for personal purposes.
+The procedure shall address the following requirements: - Empty all chemical containers as much as possible. - If feasible, return empty containers to the original suppliers for recycling or re-use. - If it is not feasible to return empty containers to the original supplier, use the following best management practices: - o Triple-rinse containers that formerly held substances that that may be disposed of to the sewer or to the on- site treatment plant (such as water-based detergents).
+Once containers are clean and dry, they may be recycled as nonhazardous solid waste. - o Make sure that chemical solvent or flammable material containers (that cannot be triple-rinsed because of sewer and/or on-site treatment plant restrictions) are drained completely dry.
+Factory personnel should poke holes in the plastic containers so they may never be re-used. - o Containers with residual chemicals shall be disposed of as hazardous waste.